imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 You will find more information how to query a result set in the section [Full-Text-Search](queries.html).

+### Store Documents

+The Imixs Search Index provides a feature to store item values into the search index.
+This is called a 'Document Stub'.
+Document Stubs can be fetched much faster from the search index like the full document.
+The items to be stored in the index can be defined by the property

+	lucence.indexFieldListStore

+To fetch the Document Stub form the serach index use the method findStubs:

+	result = documentService.findStubs(query, 100, 0, '$created' , true);

+You can later load the full document by the $uniqueid which is part of the document stub.

 ## Custom Configuration
 A custom configuration for the _Lucene Search Index_ can be provided in the file _imixs.properties_.
 The following example shows an example: